Lane Cove picnic areas

 Haynes Flat, Cottonwood Glen, and Commandment Rock picnic areas all have wood barbecues.
 Please bring your own firewood.

-You may also bring your own gas barbecue, but if a total fire ban or park fire ban is declared, only NPWS provided gas/electric barbecues can be used.
+You may also bring your own barbecue, including heat bead barbecues.
+However, if a total fire ban or park fire ban is declared, only NPWS provided gas/electric barbecues can be used.

 - Gas/electric barbecues (free)

 There are two places you can buy food and drinks: Boat Shed kiosk, and Lane Cove National Park café.

 Tunks Hill picnic area is wheelchair accessible.
 It has parking available next to the area, accessible toilets nearby, and wide and relatively flat pathways.

 Medium access presents some minor difficulties, such as a grassy surface.
 You may require a little assistance to get around in some areas.

 Food and drink

 - You may bring portable gas barbeques fitted with drip trays for cooking, however, please note that these are prohibited during a total fire ban.

 - Commercial catering is permitted and must be detailed on the application form.
 Some forms of catering may be restricted during a total fire ban.